-- Merchant Banking providing wholesale banking and investment banking services to large companies and institutional clients in SEB's core markets; - Retail Banking providing banking and advisory services to private individuals and SMEs in Sweden, and card services in the Nordic countries; - Wealth Management providing asset management and private banking services to institutions, foundations and private individuals in SEB's core markets, and managing SEB's mutual funds; - Life providing unit-linked and traditional life insurance products mainly in Sweden, Denmark and the Baltic countries; and - Baltic providing retail, corporate and institutional banking services, such as trading and capital markets and transaction services, to Estonian, Latvian and Lithuanian clients.
-The financial results generated by structured finance, life and wealth management services provided in these countries are recorded in the Merchant Banking, Wealth Management and Life divisions, respectively.
+- Large Corporates & Financial Institutions provides wholesale banking and investment banking services to large companies and institutional clients and asset management sales and investor services to institutional clients in SEB's core markets.
+This division comprises two separate business areas, large corporations and financial institutions; - Corporate & Private Customers provides banking and advisory services to private individuals and small and medium sized enterprises (SMEs) and mid-sized corporates in Sweden and card services in the Nordic countries; and - Baltic provides retail, corporate and institutional banking services, such as trading and capital markets and transaction services, to clients in Estonia, Latvia and Lithuania.
+The financial results generated by structured finance and life and wealth management services provided in these countries are recorded in the Large Corporate & Financial Institutions and the Life & Investment Management divisions, respectively.